COTA Rolling Out New Fareboxes, Mobile Payment Coming SoonNovember 8, 2017 1:00 pm Brent Warren

 The Central Ohio Transit Authority (COTA) is testing out a new farebox that will allow riders to pay for a bus ride with their cell phone.
 The new boxes will be on all buses before the end of the year, which is also the time-table for rolling out the mobile payment capability.

 Here’s how it will work when it is up and running: first, you download the free COTA Connector App and set up an account, which you can either add money to or use to buy an unlimited pass.
-Within about five minutes, the app will generate a QR code.
-When you place your phone with the code over the sensor on the farebox, it registers the trip or subtracts the cost of the ride from your account.
+The app will generate a QR code, and when you place your phone with the code over the sensor on the farebox, it registers the trip or subtracts the cost of the ride from your account.

 The new fareboxes have other features, like “tap and go,” which will enable riders with senior or other discounted cards to simply tap the card instead of swiping it.